 1016 (30th November)

-Edward’s half-brother, King Edmund II, died and Cnut became King of all England
+Edward’s half-brother, King Edmund II, died and Cnut became King of all England.

-Edward, his younger brother Alfred and their sister Goda were sent back to Normandy
+Edward, his younger brother Alfred and their sister Godgifu were sent back to Normandy.

 Edward’s mother, Emma of Normandy, married King Cnut.

 Edward’s half-brother Harthacnut

-was born to his mother Emma and Cnut
+was born to Emma of Normandy and King Cnut.

 1035 (12th November)

-Cnut died and Harthacnut was proclaimed King.
-However because he was absent in Denmark, Cnut’s son by his first wife, Harold, was appointed regent.
+King Cnut died and Edward’s half-brother, Harthacnut, was proclaimed King.
+However because he was absent in Denmark, Cnut’s son Harold, by his first wife, was appointed regent.

 1035 (late December)